SpadesX/SpadesX/README.md

 ## OK thats all great but i want to test it.
 How do i test it ?????
 Rather simple.
 Are you on Unix based system ?
 You are in luck.

+First of all you need few libraries. zlib, json-c.
+Both of which should be available in your package manager.
+Be sure to install the development versions of it :)

 > git clone https://github.com/SpadesX/SpadesX

 > cd SpadesX